 The clocks have moved back and the days are getting shorter and colder.
-The rain and storms keep coming, so the ground is saturated.
-Its time to start protecting your plants from the changing weather.
+The rain and storms keep coming, so the ground is still saturated.
+Its time to start protecting your plants from the changing weather, start to sow some autumn seeds and plant bulbs, and plant green manure crops.
+The very best organic gardening task you can do this month is to mulch your flower and vegetable beds with either our soil conditioner or our compost!

 • Sow onion seeds and sweet peas now in the greenhouse using our peat free compost.